Did you know?

-- Schools use the completed form and supporting information to help prioritise enrolments within the school’s capacity to take additional enrolments from outside their intake area.
+- Schools use the completed form and supporting information to help prioritise enrolments, to the extent that they have capacity to take additional enrolments from outside their intake area.

 - After you submit an Expression of Interest form you will receive a letter from the school notifying you of the enrolment outcome within 14 days, or by week 2 of Term 4 if the enrolment is for the next school year.

-- The procedure recognises that there are specific situations where you may prefer to enrol your child in an out-of-area school and accommodates parents’ request for an out-of-area enrolment where possible.
+- DoE recognises that there are specific situations where you may prefer to enrol your child in an out-of-area school and accommodates parents’ request for an out-of-area enrolment where possible.

 Which students are in-area students?